compomics/moff-gui/README.md

 moFF  can be run on:
 - Apex mode : moFF will extract only the apex peak for the MS2 input peptides
-- Matching between run (MBR) mode : Using all the replicates, the approach try to match unidenfied peptides across all the peptides in order to  increase the number of quantified peptides.
+- Match-between-run (MBR) mode : Using all the replicates, the approach trys to match unidenfied peptides across all the run in order to  increase the number of quantified peptides.

 In the apex mode , the parameter that you can edit are :
  - precursor match tollerance of the machine in ppm